 You’re so excited about your new purchase and leave a positive review online

 Make sure you solidify your budget by getting price quotes.
-You can’t move forward with your digital marketing strategy without first securing your budget and price quotes.
 These major details can ensure you’re on target and that you can accomplish your goals with the current budget in hand.
-Once you’re confident you and your team can accomplish every activity with the current budget, then you can move towards building an implementation plan.
+Once you’re confident you and your team can accomplish every activity within the current budget, you can move toward building an implementation plan.

 You can never be too prepared when it comes to executing your digital marketing strategy.
 Make sure every activity stays on track and each team member takes accountability for their work.
-Always monitor your marketing initiatives before, during, and after their life cycles to ensure plans are moving as planned.
+Always monitor your marketing initiatives before, during, and after their life cycles to ensure everything is moving as planned.

 Remember to update your project status as you go and adjust due dates if needed.
 Always refine your strategies and shift priorities based on changing needs.
 By monitoring and tracking work on a regular basis, you can address any bottlenecks immediately to move faster.

 One of the best perks of digital marketing is having access to all the data that comes with it.
 You can get real-time insights on how your initiatives are performing and adjust as you go.
 You don’t have to walk in the dark every time you push out a new campaign, launch, or project.
 With analytical data at your fingertips, you can optimize as you go to improve results.

 Remember when we set KPI targets in step 7?
 Now is the time to report on those KPIs and compare your results side by side with your initial targets.
 This can help you see if your results are hitting the mark.